Cross high-altitude pass, Laurebina Pass (4,620 m)

 You trek inside Langtang National Park, and you are able to see some of the diverse flora and fauna.
 You are able to see rare plants and also get a glimpse of wild animals and birds.
 You'll pass through small Tamang and Sherpa villages.
 Their dressing, culture, occupation, language, and food all largely draw inputs from Tibet.
 The whole region is famous for its rich history, Buddhist monasteries, and gompas in the lap of the grand Himalayas.

-Langtang Valley trekkers have the surrounding landscapes of the colossal Langtang Lirung (7,227 m), the region's highest point above the valley floor.
+Langtang Valley trekkers have the surrounding landscapes of the colossal Langtang Lirung (7,246 m), the region's highest point above the valley floor.
 Horizon sunrise and sunset pictures are beautiful with the other Gangchempo giants of Dorje Lakpa, Naya Kangri, and Yala Peak rising above them.
 As one ascends to Gosaikunda, further distant views open up toward the panoramas of the Ganesh Himal and Manaslu Range regions, and if fortunate, a distant view of Annapurna and the Tibetan Plateau.
-The viewpoint created above Lauribina La Pass and Gosaikunda brings about a breathtaking 360-degree panorama of snowy mountain tops and deep gorges with shiny lakes below.
+The viewpoint created above Lauribina La Pass, and Gosaikunda brings about a breathtaking 360-degree panorama of snowy mountain tops and deep gorges with shiny lakes below.

 An ideal mix of culture, religion, and unspoiled biodiversity to save makes this trek fit into every person's schedule seeking a valuable but moderately paced Himalayan experience without the crowds.